 Trips are available throughout the year or why not bring your own group for a private cruise.
 For more information contact: 01243 513275 or email@example.com

 Itchenor Leave the A27 at the Stockbridge roundabout, taking the A286 towards the Witterings, then follow signs to Itchenor.
-Meet outside the Harbour Office at the end of the road, West Itchenor, 15 minutes before departure time.
+Meet on the viewing platform in front of the Harbour Office at the end of the road, West Itchenor, 15 minutes before departure time.
 Parking is available in the pay and display car park signposted just before the Ship Inn.
 The boat will depart from the public jetty.

 Emsworth Meet on the sea wall at the top of the public jetty from where the Solar Heritage departs.
 Please wait next to the 'Queue here until called' sign, 15 minutes before departure time.
 Pay and display car parks in South Street and North Street and free parking in Bridge Road car park.

 The boat has a wheelchair lift.
-It is helpful if you can let us know in advance if you will need to use the lift.
+Please call the office on 01243 513275 to let us know in advance if you will need to use the lift.

 Bring your club, community group or group of friends for a unique trip aboard the Solar Heritage.
 The boat can be booked by groups with trips arranged to suit your particular interest.
 An experienced guide will be on board to help you learn more about this special area.
 Trips for up to 50 people can be booked from either Itchenor or Emsworth depending on where the boat is currently stationed.

-Details of all the scheduled trips can be found in the what's on guide or download the timetable.
-If the weather forecast is bad please check that the trip is still running on 01243 513275 before turning up.
+Download a timetable of all the scheduled trips, information can also be found in the what's on guide.
+If the weather forecast is bad please check that the trip is still running by calling 01243 513275 before turning up.

 A trip can either be booked on its own or as part of a day spent in the Harbour with the Harbour Education Service.
 An experienced teacher will be on board and the focus of the trip will be planned in advance to make sure the students get the most from the visit.
 The boat and crew have been fully certified by the Maritime and Coastguard Agency to ensure that we are providing the highest level of safety whilst on board.
 Please contact the Harbour Education Service who will be pleased to provide more information.